-Most sports teams and clubs know the value that fans bring to the overall success of the sport in which they play.
+Most sports teams and clubs know the immense value that fans bring to the overall success of the sport in which they play.
 If it weren’t for the fans who consistently attend games and events, purchase merchandise, or show their support through social media, many teams would simply not exist.

 Learning more about how to increase sports fan engagement requires the knowledge of what this looks like for sports teams.
 After taking a look below at the best ways to boost fan engagement, check out Greenfly Digital Media Software for Sports Teams & Leagues for help in building your digital fan engagement.